fsprojects/fsharp-language-server/README.md

 # F# Language Server Updated

-**This has been forked from GeorgeWfraser's orginal project because that appears to be unmaintained.**
+**This has been forked from GeorgeWfraser's original project because that appears to be unmaintained.**

-It has been updated to support fcs 41 and net6.0
+It has been updated to support fcs 41 and .NET 6.0.
-I have used code from [FSharpAutoComplete](https://github.com/fsharp/FsAutoComplete) and some adjustments to the original to add some features
+I have used code from [FSharpAutoComplete](https://github.com/fsharp/FsAutoComplete) and some adjustments to the original to add some features:

 - Better hover docs
-- working documentation for system types
+- Working documentation for system types
-- semantic tokenization
+- Semantic tokenization
-- support semantic tokens
+- Support semantic tokens
 - Have pretty multiline function signatures in hover docs

-I may at some point work on supporting the vim and emacs versions of these extensions but as i use neither, i have not at this time.
+I may at some point work on supporting the vim and emacs versions of these extensions but as i use neither, I have not at this time.

-My work here is done specificallly in reponse to this issue with ionide [here](https://github.com/fsharp/FsAutoComplete/issues/805), which makes it unusuable for me and potentially many others.
+My work here is done specificallly in reponse to this issue with Ionide [here](https://github.com/fsharp/FsAutoComplete/issues/805), which makes it unusuable for me and potentially many others.
 Almost all credit for this should go to georgewfraser and the guys of at FSAC.
-Really I've mostly just smashed stuff toegther, added glue and fixed some bugs
+Really I've mostly just smashed stuff together, added glue and fixed some bugs

 ## Now the original descritption

 This project is an implementation of the [language server protocol](https://microsoft.github.io/language-server-protocol/) using the [F# Compiler Service](https://fsharp.github.io/FSharp.Compiler.Service/).

 ![https://ci.appveyor.com/api/projects/status/github/fsprojects/fsharp-language-server?svg=true](https://ci.appveyor.com/api/projects/status/github/fsprojects/fsharp-language-server?svg=true)